 In patients with atrial septal defects, 3D echocardiography can record the size and shape of the defect.
 It also can show the precise location of the defect and the extent of residual surrounding tissue.
 In patients with secundum atrial septal defects (Figure 11, video clip 13), the extent of the retroaortic rim often determines the feasibility of repair with percutaneous closure devices.
 Three-dimensional echocardiography also has been used after atrial septal defect closure to evaluate the success of the procedure and identify the origin of residual shunting.
-117 In patients with ventricular septal defects, the ability to interrogate the entire septum is frequently cited as an advantage of the 3D technique. ^{118,119} A novel application of 3D imaging in patients with ventricular septal defects involves using offline reconstruction to measure the shape and size of the color flow jet, which allows for accurate measurement of the magnitude of shunting in patients with isolated ventricular septal defects.119
+In patients with ventricular septal defects, the ability to interrogate the entire septum is frequently cited as an advantage of the 3D technique.
+A novel application of 3D imaging in patients with ventricular septal defects involves using offline reconstruction to measure the shape and size of the color flow jet, which allows for accurate measurement of the magnitude of shunting in patients with isolated ventricular septal defects.

 Various 3D echocardiographic techniques have been used to evaluate RV and LV size and function in patients with congenital heart disease.
 The approach to the LV is similar to that described previously and permits quantification of dimension, volume, mass, and ejection fraction.
-120 Owing to the ellipsoidal shape of the LV, the advantages of 3D over 2D echocardiographic techniques are limited, because simple geometric assumptions can be used to calculate LV volumes; however, the RV's asymmetrical shape invalidates the simple geometric assumptions used for LV volume calculations.
+Owing to the ellipsoidal shape of the LV, the advantages of 3D over 2D echocardiographic techniques are limited, because simple geometric assumptions can be used to calculate LV volumes; however, the RV's asymmetrical shape invalidates the simple geometric assumptions used for LV volume calculations.
 In this case, the ability to record and analyze the entire chamber rather than relying on simplifying assumptions has proven superior.
-48 In patients with congenital heart diseases that involve RV pathology, 3D echocardiography correlates well with MRI for the measurement of RV volume.
-48,121,122 subaortic membranes have been successfully visualized with 3D echocardiography. ^{119,120} With the apical view, a unique en face image of the membrane can be recorded, which permits analysis of the effective orifice area and the dynamic nature of the defect.
+In patients with congenital heart diseases that involve RV pathology, 3D echocardiography correlates well with MRI for the measurement of RV volume.48,121,122

+Three-dimensional echocardiography has been successfully applied to the detection and assessment of several anatomic defects.
+For example, the circumferential extent and severity of discrete subaortic membranes have been successfully visualized with 3D echocardiography.
+With the apical view, a unique en face image of the membrane can be recorded, which permits analysis of the effective orifice area and the dynamic nature of the defect.
 Congenital malformations of the mitral valve also have been assessed with 3D echocardiography.
-80 The complex nature of these defects can make a thorough anatomic evaluation difficult.
+The complex nature of these defects can make a thorough anatomic evaluation difficult.
 In such cases, the perspective provided by 3D echocardiography can provide a complete preoperative assessment of the extent and severity of the valvular abnormality.